Roumia/mswl-dt/README.md

 License
 ========

-    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License. see more in LICENSE  [LICENSE](https://github.com/Roumia/mswl-dt/blob/master/LICENSE) part
+  This program is free software: you can redistribute it and/or modify
+    it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License. see more in [LICENSE](https://github.com/Roumia/mswl-dt/blob/master/LICENSE) part